 Stimulus Spending and Debt

-On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), in an effort to provide financial relief to families and businesses impacted by the pandemic.
+On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in an effort to provide financial relief to families and businesses impacted by the pandemic.
 The $2 trillion aid package was one of four laws passed to provide relief.

 The Congressional Budget Office (CBO) said that, as a result, the 2020 federal budget deficit would skyrocket to a record $3.3 trillion, more than three times the 2019 deficit.
-The CBO also predicts that the 2021 budget deficit will be $2.3 trillion, the second largest since 1945.
+The CBO also predicted that the 2021 budget deficit will be $2.3 trillion, the second largest since 1945.

 On Dec.
 27, 2020, the Consolidated Appropriations Act was signed.
 The $900 billion aid package sent up to $600 in stimulus payments to eligible taxpayers.

 At the start of 2020, the stock market was setting new records, with the Dow Jones Industrial Average (DJIA) reaching a pre-pandemic high of 29,551.42 on Feb.
 12, 2020.

 Soon after the president declared a national emergency, though, panicked investors created the 2020 stock market crash.
 The three worst single-day point losses in U.S. history occurred in March 2020: